Markéta Ringelová

-Markéta Ringelová (born 25 July 1989) is a Czech football player, who plays for Hradec Králové in Czech Women's Second League.
+Markéta Ringelová (born 25 July 1989) is a Czech footballer who plays for Prague Raptors in the Czech Women's Second League.

+In February 2023 Ringelová joined Czech Women's Second League club Hradec Králové.

+On 25 July 2023, Ringelová signed a contract with Sparta Prague.

+On 15 August 2025, Ringelová left Sparta Prague and joined Czech Women's Second League club Prague Raptors.

 She is a member of the Czech national team.
 Ringelová received her first call-up to the senior team in August 2007.
 She made her debut for the national team on 26 August 2007 in a match against Belarus.

+Personal life

 Growing up, Ringelová attended the Sportovní gymnázium (sports gymnasium) in Pardubice.
 In 2008, she was among a number of alumni awarded recognition by the school.

+Ringelová is dating football referee Lucie Ratajová.